Training for Work

 Tricuro (Boscombe Connect) is here to support you to be as independent as possible.
 They run 2 services that have a distinct focus on supporting employment, COAST and Community Employment Service (CES).
 The support is targeted towards individuals with ill health and/or disabilities looking to gain paid or voluntary work.
 Both services have eligibility requirements.
 Find out more about Boscombe Connect

 If you’re at school or college, speak to the Careers Adviser.
-If you are not in education, employment or training, contact a youth adviser.
 If you’re over 18 the National Careers Service can help.